oracle-livelabs/oci/build-digital-assistant/ocw-2022-oci20-session74/lab5-expose-the-skill/expose-the-skill.md

 ## Task 2: Set up the Web channel on your local machine

-For the purpose of this lab, you'll set up using your machine's localhost instead of using a public-facing web server.
+For the purpose of this lab, you'll set up using your machine's local host instead of using a public-facing web server.

 1. Find the CareClinics_WebPage.zip file that you downloaded at the beginning of this lab and extract its contents.